Direct Burial Ethernet Cable: Gel Filled vs. Waterproof Tape

 Waterproof tape is becoming increasingly common and has largely replaced the traditional gel filled direct burial Ethernet cable.
 That said, “icky-pic” definitely still has a place and may be the superior option depending on what you are doing.

 So, which one is better?
 First, let’s go over how each type works and what makes it “waterproof.”

-- filled with petroleum based gel which is thick, sticky, and quite icky.
+- filled with non toxic paraffin wax and mineral oil based gel which is thick, sticky, and quite messy.

 - an electrical insulator.
 The gel does not convey an electric current.

 - potentially an environmental hazard; cable should never be abandoned in place.